Skip to Content

 Water your lawn

-We get so much rain here this time of year that we don’t need to water our lawn ourselves.
+We get so much rain here this time of year that we don’t need to water our lawn ourselves (it has literally rained every day for the last seven days).
 But we do have an irrigation system built in and a high tech sprinkler system for the times when we need to water.

 Watering keeps your grass nice and healthy.
 Just be sure to water in the early morning or late at night, when it’s cooler.
 If you water during the day when it’s hot, the water will just evaporate and won’t actually replenish your lawn.